Mixed-race Brazilian

-According to some DNA researches, Brazilians predominantly possess some degree of mixed-race ancestry, though less than half of the country's population classified themselves as "pardos" in the census.
+According to some DNA researches, Brazilians predominantly possess a great degree of mixed-race ancestry, though less than half of the country's population classified themselves as "pardos" in the census.
 This is not seen as any kind of misclassification, since the census categories are not and do not intend to be, based on ancestry, but rather on skin colour.

 History

 Before the arrival of the Portuguese in 1500, Brazil was inhabited by nearly five million Amerindians.
 The Portuguese colonization of Brazil started in the sixteenth century.
 In the first two centuries of colonization, 100,000 Portuguese arrived in Brazil (around 500 colonists per year).
 In the eighteenth century, 600,000 Portuguese arrived (6,000 per year).
 Another race, Blacks, were brought from Africa as slaves, starting around 1550.
 Many came from Guinea or from West African countries - by the end of the eighteenth century many had been taken from Congo, Angola and Mozambique (or, in Bahia, from Benin).
 By the time of the end of the slave trade in 1850, around 3.5 million slaves had been brought to Brazil–37% of all slave traffic between Africa and the Americas.

 In the late nineteenth and early twentieth centuries, a considerable influx of mainly European immigrants arrived in Brazil.
 According to the Memorial do Imigrante, Brazil attracted nearly 5 million immigrants between 1870 and 1953.
 Most of the immigrants were from Italy or Portugal, but also significant numbers of Germans, Spaniards, Japanese and Syrian-Lebanese.

 The Portuguese settlers were the ones to start the intensive race-mixing process in Brazil.
-Miscegenation in Brazil, according to many historians, was not a pacific process as some used to believe: it was a domination form found from the Portuguese against the Native Brazilian and African populations.
+Miscegenation in Brazil, according to some historians, was not a passive process as some used to believe: it was a form of domination from the Portuguese against the Native Brazilian and African populations.

 The White Portuguese population in Brazil never outnumbered the non-White one.
 The numbers of Indigenous peoples and African slaves were much higher during Colonial Brazil.
-However, in the 19th century, there were more Brazilians of mixed Portuguese descent than those of pure African or Indian descent.
+However, in the 19th century, there were more Brazilians of mixed Portuguese descent than those of pure African or Native descent.

 White/Amerindian

 Most of the first colonists from Portugal who arrived in Brazil were singles or did not bring their wives.
 For that reason the first interracial marriages in Brazil occurred between Portuguese males and Amerindian females.

 In Brazil, people of White/Indian ancestry are historically known as caboclos or mamelucos.
-They predominated in many regions of Brazil.
+They predominated in multiple regions of Brazil.
 One example are the Bandeirantes (Brazilian colonial scouts who took part in the Bandeiras, exploration expeditions) who operated out of São Paulo, home base for the most famous bandeirantes.

 Indians, mostly free men and mamelucos, predominated in the society of São Paulo in the 16th and early 17th centuries and outnumbered Europeans.
 The influential families generally bore some Indian blood and provided most of the leaders of the bandeiras, with a few notable exceptions such as Antonio Raposo Tavares (1598–1658), who was European-born.